 Keeping both you and baby comfortable in the water can make a major difference in the overall experience of your swimming lessons.
 When it comes to indoor swimming lessons, it’s always function over fashion.
 It’s important to find comfortable, unrestricting swimsuits that allow you to move as needed in the water.
 Also, if your toddler isn’t potty trained yet, include swim diapers as part of the pool time gear.

 Go With The Flow For Optimal Enjoyment In The Water

 Perhaps the biggest tips for enjoying time with your child in the water is to simply go with the flow.
 Take your lead from your young swimmer — when he’s happy splashing around, use that time to work with him to further his skill levels.
 It’s also important to pay careful attention when your baby isn’t enjoying his time in the water.
 Many little ones can often feel nervous, uncomfortable or even frightened in the pool.
 Never push your child to try things in the water that they aren’t ready for.
 Staying patient and following your child’s lead in the water can help ensure that you keep the entire experience as positive as possible.

-DuPage Swimming Center offers parent/tot swimming lesson Naperville for children of various ages and skill levels.
+DuPage Swimming Center offers parent/tot swimming lessons in Naperville for children of various ages and skill levels.
 If you’re ready to keep active and have fun with your little one this winter, DuPage Swimming Center is THE place to be!